How to Make a Custom LUT from Your Grade in Resolve

 You might be wondering what this has achieved.
 Well, you can now use your colour grade, via a LUT, in any other editing suite.
 Here’s my example in Premiere Pro.

-With some footage loaded in Premiere, I can to the Color tab, then to Input LUT and navigate to the file we saved.
+With some footage loaded in Premiere, I can head to the Color tab, then to Input LUT and navigate to the file we saved.

 opening LUT in premiereopening LUT in premiereopening LUT in premiere